US stocks point to a strong start to the week

 Continue Reading Below

-The three major futures indexes are pointing to gains of at least 0.4 percent.
-That equals a 100 point start for the Dow.
+The three major futures indexes are pointing to gains of at least 0.3 percent.

 Stocks would be bouncing back from what was a losing week.